Alligator snapping turtle: Diet

+In the wild, alligator snapping turtles are also recorded eating a wide range of plant matter such as seeds, tubers, stalks, American persimmons, wild grape, water hickory, pecans, and locust.
+Between March and October, stomach samples of 65 turtles showed that 56% of their diet by volume was composed of acorns of water, overcup, and willow oaks.
+The most frequently eaten food item was fish; despite this, fish only made up 7% of their diet by volume.
+Mammalian and bird prey, although less frequently eaten, made up 10% and 7% of the diet by volume respectively.
+As ingested willow oak acorns were found to germinate faster after defecation, it is suggested that alligator snapping turtles may be important seed dispersers of oak trees.
+While downstream dispersal of acorns is passive, ingestion by alligator snapping turtles could facilitate dispersal of acorns upstream as well as laterally across streams.

 The alligator snapping turtle seemingly most often hunts at night.
 It may also hunt diurnally, however.
-By day, it may try to attract fish and other prey by sitting quietly at the bottom of murky water and letting its jaws hang open to reveal its tongue appendage, which looks like a small, pink, worm in the back of its gray mouth, and lure the prey into striking distance.
+By day, it may try to attract fish and other prey by sitting quietly at the bottom of murky water and letting its jaws hang open to reveal its tongue appendage, which looks like a small, pink worm in the back of its gray mouth, and lure the prey into striking distance.
 The vermiform tongue imitates the movements of a worm, luring prey to the turtle's mouth.
 The mouth is then closed with tremendous speed and force, completing the ambush.
-Although the turtle does not actively hunt its prey, it can detect chemosensory cues from prey, like the mud turtle in order to choose the location in which it is most likely to catch food.
+Although the turtle does not actively hunt its prey, it can detect chemosensory cues from prey, like the mud turtle, in order to choose the location in which it is most likely to catch food.
 Small fish, such as minnows, are often caught in this way by younger alligator snapping turtles, whereas adults must eat a greater quantity per day and must forage more actively.
 Though not a regular food source for them, adult alligator snappers have even been known to kill and eat small American alligators.

-In captivity, it may consume almost any kind of meat provided, including beef, chicken, rabbit, and pork.
-It will refuse to eat if exposed to extremes in temperature.